 We are a biopharmaceutical company focused on discovering, developing, and commercializing important new medicines to improve the lives of people with cancer.
 Leveraging our proprietary switch-control kinase inhibitor platform and deep expertise in kinase biology, we design kinase inhibitors to target the switch pocket region of the kinase with the goal of developing potentially transformative medicines.
 Through our patient-inspired approach, we seek to develop a broad portfolio of innovative medicines to improve treatment outcomes.
 QINLOCK® (ripretinib), our switch-control tyrosine kinase inhibitor, was engineered using our proprietary drug discovery platform and developed for the treatment of fourth-line advanced gastrointestinal stromal tumor ("GIST").
-QINLOCK is approved in Australia, Canada, China, the European Union, Hong Kong, Israel, Macau, New Zealand, Switzerland, Taiwan, the United Kingdom, and the United States for the treatment of fourth-line GIST.
-We wholly own QINLOCK and all of our drug candidates with the exception of a developed a robust pipeline of novel drug candidates using our switch-control kinase inhibitor platform, including vimseltinib and DCC-3116.
+QINLOCK is approved in Australia, Canada, China, the European Union, Hong Kong, Iceland, Israel, Liechtenstein, Macau, New Zealand, Norway, Singapore, Switzerland, Taiwan, the United Kingdom, and the United States for the treatment of fourth-line GIST.
+We wholly own QINLOCK and all of our drug candidates with the exception of a development and commercialization out-license agreement for QINLOCK in Greater China.
+In addition to QINLOCK, we have developed a robust pipeline of novel drug candidates using our switch-control kinase inhibitor platform, including vimseltinib and DCC-3116.